Pediatric Gastroenterology & Nutrition

 We treat a full range of pediatric GI conditions, including those affecting the esophagus, stomach, small and large intestine, liver, pancreas, gallbladder and bile ducts.
 Some common conditions we treat include:

 Swallowing and breathing are complex functions that require coordinated movements in your throat to prevent food and liquids from entering your airway.
 Aerodigestive disorders affect your child’s ability to breathe or swallow.
-They are common in babies and young children.
+Our aerodigestive team includes physicians from pediatric gastroenterology, pediatric pulmonology and pediatric otolaryngology working alongside dietitians and feeding specialists to personalize a plan for your child.

-Constipation is a condition in which your child has hard stools that are difficult to pass.
+Constipation is a condition in which your child has infrequent stools or stools that are difficult to pass.
 Usually, constipation is temporary and treatable with medications or dietary changes.
-Less often, constipation may be a sign of a nutritional issue or a more serious condition of the GI tract, liver or pancreas.
+Less often, constipation may be a sign of a more serious condition of the GI tract, liver or pancreas.

 Cystic fibrosis is a genetic condition diagnosed in childhood.
 It causes mucus in the body to become thick and sticky.
 The buildup of mucus can affect many organs, particularly the lungs and pancreas.